k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 At DB Interface Explorer, choose the required SQL statement by using the context menu (right-click) on the relevant tree entry.
 The available statements are: *select*, *insert*, *update* and *delete*.

-You can choose either a table or specific table fields in a way that the query will contain these fields only.
+You can choose either a table or specific table fields in a way that the query would include only those fields.

 ![](images/web/db_interface_explorer_select.gif)

-At Query Builder popup, you can click on the right arrow, which appear on hoovering a table in the tree.
+In the Query Builder pop-up window, you can click on the right arrow, which appear on hoovering a table in the tree.
 Once clicked, a "select *" statement from that table is added to the Query Editor editing board.

 ![](images/web/query_editor_popup.png)